digitalhealthhack/digitalhealthhack.github.io/_posts/2016-05-07-DHOxHack#4-Spring-2016.md

 ---

-The Digital Health Hack Weekend on 7th and 8th May 2016 will have a focus of **Open Data, Open Source and Open Standards**.
+The Spring 2016 Digital Health Hack Weekend (7th and 8th May) will have a focus of Open Data, Open Source and Open Standards.
 'Open' in all three contexts can be <a href="http://opendefinition.org/">defined as</a>:

 > “Open data and content can be freely used, modified, and shared by anyone for any purpose”